 What's more, you may also be able to find better prices on games by changing your location.
 There's no guarantee of this, but if you hear a tip-off about the next AAA title going for cheap in, say, Argentina, all you need to do is hop on your VPN for gaming and check it out.

 What makes the best gaming VPN?

-If you’re planning on using your chosen service as a gaming VPN, speed will be a priority – but privacy doesn’t have to take a back seat.
-The best gaming VPN today is ExpressVPN, thanks to excellent speeds, low ping times, plus powerful privacy features and simple apps for all sorts of devices.
+If you’re planning on using your chosen service as a gaming VPN, speed will be a priority – but privacy shouldn't take a back seat.
+The best gaming VPN today is ExpressVPN, thanks to its excellent speeds, low ping times, plus powerful privacy features and simple apps for all sorts of devices.
 That's a winning combination.

 If you want to access geo-blocked games or play on different regional servers, making sure your VPN has a wide network is essential.
-Again, ExpressVPN excels here with over 3,000 servers in 94 countries, and with an excellent app for routers, you can evade throttling on your PlayStation, Xbox, Switch, or any other device you connect to the web.
+Again, ExpressVPN excels here with over 3,000 servers in 94 countries, and with an excellent app for routers as well as its dedicated Aircove router, you can evade throttling on your PlayStation, Xbox, Switch, or any other device you connect to the web.